Involuntary Withdrawal Regulation 807

 I. Commencement of the Involuntary Withdrawal Process

-A. Any member of the UNCSA community who has reason to believe that a student poses such a danger or threat as described in the Involuntary Withdrawal Policy should contact the appropriate Coordinator.
+A. Any member of the UNCSA community who has reason to believe that a student poses such a danger or threat as described in the Involuntary Withdrawal Regulation should contact the appropriate Coordinator.

 B. The Coordinator should conduct a preliminary, informal review and determine whether the matter should be referred to the Medical Withdrawal Panel.